fireflycons/aws-toolbox/docs/en-US/aws-toolbox.md

 Runs the configured diff tool on a pair of files

 ### [Set-ATIAMCliExternalCredentials](Set-ATIAMCliExternalCredentials.md)
-Configue aws-toolbox as an AWS CLI Credential Process
+Configue aws-toolbox as an AWS CLI Credential Process e.g. to use your SAML credentials.